 During the festival, SAIF participants dive into our BUILD model, which helps them prepare to pitch their ideas to their peers and a panel of judges.

-Students are first trained to BELIEVE that they have the power to change the world around
+Students are first trained to BELIEVE that they have the power to change the world around them, and embrace a mind-set of contuniual improvement.
+They then learn to build empathy and UNDERSTAND they community they intend to serve with an entrepreneurial venture.

 Young entrepreneurs then INVENT a wide range of possible solutions, prototyping and testing their ideas by LISTENING to feedback.
 After a process of iteration and improvement, they DELIVER impactful new ventures and solutions by mobilizing resources and leveraging networks.